 Working papers (available for download from SSRN):

 - Asset Pricing and Decarbonization: Diversification vs. Climate Action (with Holger Kraft and Frederick van der Ploeg), CESifo Working Paper 8476, Ökonomenstimme

-ABSTRACT: Asset pricing and climate policy are analyzed in a global economy where consumption goods are produced by both a green and a carbon-intensive (dirty) sector.
-We allow for endogenous growth and three types of damages from global warming.
-It is shown that, initially, the desire to diversify assets in the portfolio complements the attempt to mitigate economic damages from climate change.
-In the long run, however, there is a trade-off between diversification and climate action.
-Therefore, in general, the carbon-intensive sector is not shut down completely.
-We derive the optimal carbon price, the equilibrium risk-free rate, and the risk premium of both assets.
-The risk-free rate is negatively affected by temperature, while the effect of temperature on the risk premiums depends on the type of damage specification.
-Climate disasters with an uncertain timing that rises with on temperature leads to a significant effect of climate change on asset prices.
+ABSTRACT: Asset pricing and climate policy are analyzed in a global economy where consumption goods are produced by both a green and a carbon-intensive sector.
+We allow for endogenous growth and two types of damages from global warming.
+It is shown that, initially, the desire to diversify assets complements the attempt to mitigate economic damages from climate change.
+In the longer run, however, a trade-off between diversification and climate action emerges.
+We derive the optimal carbon price, the equilibrium risk-free rate, and risk premia.
+Climate disasters, which are more likely to occur sooner as temperature rises, significantly increase risk premia.